-Alvaredo: Paris School of Economics, INET at Oxford, Conicet; Assouad: Paris School of Economics, ENS Paris-Saclay; Piketty: Paris School of Economics.
-This is a revised and much extended version of a paper that has previously circulated under the title "Measuring Top Incomes and Inequality in the Middle East" (Alvaredo and Piketty, 2015).
+This is a revised and much extended version of the article that has previously circulated under the title "Measuring Top Incomes and Inequality in the Middle East" (Alvaredo and found in working paper format as Alvaredo, Assouad and Piketty (2017).
 We thank Suresh Naidu, Glen Weyl and seminar participants at the Applied Lunch Seminar at the Paris School of Economics and the First WID.world Conference (Paris, December 15-16 2017).
 We also thank Ayca Akarcay Gurbuz, Sezgin Polat and Nadia Belhaj Hassine for sharing with us some of the databases used in this paper.
-We acknowledge financial support, at different stages, from the ESRC/DFID (grant ES/I033114/1), the European Research Council (ERC Grant 340831), and the Economic Research Forum.
+We acknowledge financial support, at different stages, from the ESRC/DFID (Grant ES/I033114/1), the European Research Council (ERC